Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/operators.md

 Multilithic classes
 ::: -->

-### Initialization

-Every nonparametric operator class can be initialized without arguments.
+Nonparametric operators can be instantiated without arguments.
 If the operator entries are known, they can be passed into the constructor or set later with the `set_entries()` method.
 The entries are stored as the `entries` attribute and can be accessed with slicing operations `[:]`.

+In a reduced-order model, there are two ways to determine the operator entries:

+- Learn the entries from data (nonintrusive Operator Inference), or
+- Shrink an existing high-dimensional operator (intrusive Galerkin projection).

 Once the entries are set, the following methods are used to compute the action of the operator or its derivatives.